-Born David Boy Smith (Yes, that was his real name.
-His father got confused with the Birth Certificate) on the 27th November 1962, Smith was to become one of the biggest names in British wrestling and one of the most famous foreign stars in WWE in the 90's under his wrestling name, the British Bulldog.
-Starting off in the World of Sport, Smith's career would take him through WWE and WCW as a successful tag and singles wrestler, notching up numerous title runs along the way.
+David "Davey Boy" Smithnote (27 November 1962 18 May 2002) was a British professional wrestler.
+Smith became one of the biggest names in British wrestling and one of the most famous foreign stars in american pro wrestling from late 80's to late 90's under his wrestling name, The British Bulldog.
+Starting off in the World of Sport, Smith's career would take him through Stampede, All Japan Pro Wrestling, WWE and WCW as a successful tag and singles wrestler, notching up numerous title runs along the way.

 Smith was most famous for the main event at SummerSlam 92 where he pinned Bret Hart to become the Intercontinental Champion in front of 80,000 fans of his home nation at the legendary Wembley arena.
 Besides of this he was 1x IWA Heavyweight Champion, the inaugural and former 2x WWF European Champion (Holding the record for the longest title's reign), former 2x WWF Tag Team Champion (1 with Dynamite Kid and 1 with Owen Hart) and 2x WWF Hardcore Champion.